Forecast: Tuesday will start off dry, showers move in later

-CLEVELAND - A cool, quiet evening is extent across northeastern Ohio.
-Lows tonight will be in the mid 30s to low 40s.
-We will start Tuesday off dry, but showers will eventually show up later in the day, but they look pretty sparse.
+CLEVELAND - We will start today off dry, but showers will eventually show up later in the day, but they look pretty sparse.

 We’re going on day #5 of our unseasonably mild stretch.
 The longest stretch of 50+ warmth in February is 8 days occurring in 1930.
 We’ve only had 2 other stretches of 50° plus at ANY TIME in winter so it’s a rarity.
 It’s not entirely impossible that we hit 8 days in this stretch under the right conditions.
 Stay tuned.